 - A Snowflake account.

-There are multiple methods that can be used to connect HubSpot with Snowflake to load data easily:
+Multiple methods can be used to connect HubSpot with Snowflake to load data quickly:

 This process would require an investment in your engineering team.
-The high-level steps are as follows:
+The high-level steps to move data from HubSpot to Snowflake using HubSpot RESTful APIs are as follows:

 - Step 1: Accessing Data Stored in HubSpot

 - Step 3: Loading HubSpot Data to Snowflake